 Impartial Hearing.
-When a parent/guardian or adult student disagrees with the District's decisions regarding the Section 504 process, they are entitled to request a hearing conducted by an impartial hearing officer from outside the school unit.
+When a parent(s)/guardian(s) or adult student disagrees with the District's decisions regarding the Section 504 process, they are entitled to request a hearing conducted by an impartial hearing officer from outside the school unit.
 Questions regarding how to request a hearing under this section should be directed to the Section 504 Coordinator.

 Complaint Procedure.
 The District maintains a student Discrimination and Harassment Complaint Procedure.
-This procedure provides a process for students or parents/guardians to raise concerns regarding the District's compliance with its obligations under state and federal discrimination and disability laws, including Section 504.
+This procedure provides a process for students or parent(s)/guardian(s)s/guardians to raise concerns regarding the District's compliance with its obligations under state and federal discrimination and disability laws, including Section 504.

 OCR Complaint Process.
-A parent/guardian, student or others may also file a complaint with the federal Office for Civil Rights alleging any violations of Section 504 and/or the ADA.
+A parent(s)/guardian(s), student or others may also file a complaint with the Federal Office for Civil Rights alleging any violations of Section 504 and/or the ADA.
 To make an inquiry or file a complaint under Section 504, an individual may contact: Office for Civil Rights, Boston Office, U.S. Department of Education, at 5 Post Office Square, 8th Floor, Boston, MA 02109-3921; Telephone: 617-289-0111; Fax: 617-289-0150; E-mail: OCR.Boston@ed.gov.